red-scorp/ag-panel/README.md

 ## Design

-The code of ag-panel is written on C++ and based purely on Arduino Framework.
+The code of ag-panel is written on C++ with Arduino Framework.
-The code compiles and run on several embedded CPU platforms:
+The code compiles and runs on several embedded CPU platforms:
 - [x] AVR Atmega328, Atmega2560
 - [ ] AVR SAMD and SAM (to be tested)
-- [ ] STM32 and ESP8266 (to be tested)
+- [ ] ESP32 and ESP8266 (to be tested)
-- [ ] ESP32 (to be tested)
+- [ ] STM32 (to be tested)
 - [ ] RISC-V (planned)

-Basic calss diagram is shown below:
+Basic class diagram is shown below:

 ```nomnoml